Abdominal Hernias, External

 THE INFERIOR EPIGASTRIC VESSELS

 An important anatomic landmark for the next three hernias is the inferior epigastric artery seen initially on the posterior margin of the rectus muscle.
 Slide the probe to center a rectus muscle on the screen.
 There is usually one small artery and two small veins close together on the posterior border of the muscle.
-The low default Nyquist limits (4 to -4) for the MSK exam give prominent motion artifact of the abdominal wall and of the intestines.
+The low default Nyquist limits with most musculoskeletal settings give prominent motion artifact of the abdominal wall and of the intestines.
 Have the patient stop breathing for a handful of seconds to quiet the abdominal wall movement.
-The following clip with color Doppler shows the small inferior epigastric bundle at the posterior margin of a right rectus muscle.
+The following clip with color flow Doppler shows the small inferior epigastric bundle at the posterior margin of a right rectus muscle.
 The color Doppler artifact from bowel peristalsis remains.

 As the probe moves caudad on the rectus muscle, the inferior epigastric vessels move out to the lateral margin of the muscle to begin moving diagonally toward the iliac vessels.
 The next clip shows the epigastric vessels in a young, lean patient as they reached the lateral border of the right rectus.